reya42/Noble-Dream-Website/README.md

 -  I learned to create simple .net backend projects
 -  I learned to use Microsoft Sql Server Management Studio
 -  & A bunch more

+### Quick thanks
+Thanks to aenami art for her beautifully designed backgrounds my website became more colorfull.
+Follow her on art station: https://www.artstation.com/aenamiart Thanks to ifreex for his beautifull orbitals drawing one of the dreamed game visualized correctly.